gdamjan/erlang-irc-bot/README.md

 [commits]: http://github.com/gdamjan/erlang-irc-bot/commits/master

-Now that the bot is extendable by plugins, and quite stable it's becoming prety usefull.
-It still needs improvements and is work in progress, but plugins can be written for anything.
+Now that the bot is extensible by plug-ins, and quite stable it's becoming pretty useful.
+It still needs improvements and is work in progress, but plug-ins can be written for anything.